skypilot-org/skypilot/docs/source/examples/syncing-code-artifacts.rst

 .. note::

-    Items listed in a :code:`.gitignore` file (or a ``.git/info/exclude`` file) under any local file_mount source are also ignored (the same behavior as handling ``workdir``).
+    Items listed in a :code:`.gitignore` file (or a ``.git/info/exclude`` file) under a local file_mount source are also ignored (the same behavior as handling ``workdir``).

 Uploading or reusing large files